msl0/tfpro-challenges/challenge-6/Readme.md

 ### 3. Add Source Profile

 The `readonly-access` profile should only use credentials associated with `default` profile to assume the necessary role.
+Add necessary parameter for this profile to achieve this.

-You cannot add `[default]` profile in `./aws/conf` or `./aws/credentials` file of challenge-6 folder.
+You cannot add `[default]` profile in `./aws/config` or `./aws/credentials` file of challenge-6 folder.

 The `default` profile credentials are present in a file named `default-creds.txt` in base folder.